jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 When you have to express, that one command is called upon two objects, you have to tie the command call to both objects' command definitions.

-So it would be a call to both objects' command.
+So it might be a call to both objects' command.
 Instead of referencing both objects from the command, the command is tied to both command references inside the objects.

 In this section I display calling a remote command with two remote objects as parameters.
 And then I display the same call as calling a remote command on both those objects.
 It’s basically the same example as above, but now with *two* parameters.